PabloSevilla/Physics-Papers/README.md

 # Physics-Papers

-This repository includes the LaTeX publications for the UC Santa Cruz Laboratory Class, Physics 133.
+This repository includes the LaTeX publications for the UC Santa Cruz Laboratory, Physics 133.